PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 This program is useful for farming items from easier raids.
 It cannot be used to beat hard raids.

+This program cannot detect shinies.
+So it will kill them unless you manually stop the program.

 <img src="images/TeraSelfFarmer-0.png">

 ### Setup of Settings